bbatsov/batsov.com/_posts/2022-10-30-why-bother-with-a-custom-desktop-pc-in-2022.md

 Nothing fancy, but exactly what I needed for my use-cases.
 I got it in July 2020, while I had some extra time to kill during the COVID-19 lockdowns.
-I paid for it about 1600 EUR.
+I paid for it about 1600 EUR, which seemed like a great value to me given that a decently spec-ed high-end laptop (e.g. a MacBook Pro) costs closer to 3000 EUR.

 I really care about power efficiency and silent operation and that's reflected in my selection of parts - a 65W CPU, a semi-passively